Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 - Add all of the ingredients to a small bowl and whisk to combine, and set aside.

 - To toast walnuts, heat a dry skillet over medium-high heat.
-Add walnuts and stir constantly for 3-5 minutes or until the walnuts are lightly fragrant and browned.
+Add walnuts and constantly stir for 3-5 minutes or until the walnuts are lightly fragrant and browned.
 Remove from pan, allow to cool and chop.

 - Add spinach to a large bowl.